cassiuscarandang/aashousingandhomelessness/README.md

 ## What social problem is being addressed?

 We are in desperate need for affordable housing for people that are below the poverty line and experiencing housing insecurity.
-We will address the issue of accessing affordable by showing what areas have affordable housing and what areas don't.
+We will address the issue of accessing affordable housing by showing what areas have affordable housing and what areas don't.

 ## Who is being empowered by your mapplication?